Euro zone takes step to deeper integration, key issues unresolved

 In a blow to German Finance Minister Olaf Scholz, who had wanted the budget to stabilize economies through an unemployment insurance scheme, the leaders said it should only be used to make economies more competitive and similar to one another.

-The exclusion of stabilization as a function of the budget is also a setback for the European Commission, which wanted it to support investment during crises, as it is usually first to suffer when governments look for savings in a downturn.
+The exclusion of stabilization as a function of the budget is also a setback for the European Commission, which wanted it to support investment during crises as such spending is usually the first to be cut by governments look in a downturn.

-Also the ESM argued the euro zone should have a separate pool of money it could use to lend to individual countries hit by an external shock not of its own making, especially that the European Central Bank’s monetary policy — which is one for all 19 euro zone economies — was unable to help in such cases.
+The ESM also argued the euro zone should have a separate pool of money it could use to lend to individual countries hit by an external shock not of its own making, especially as the European Central Bank’s monetary policy — which is one for all 19 euro zone economies — was unable to help in such cases.

+“I had the impression that we are advancing, but we are not progressing rapidly enough,” European Commission President Jean-Claude Juncker told a news conference.

-But EU officials said the Netherlands, backed by several northern European countries and German conservatives, strongly opposed plans for the budget to be used for stabilization, worried it would mean paying in more money to a common pot used by others.
+The Netherlands, backed by several northern European countries and German conservatives, strongly oppose plans for the budget to be used for stabilization, worried it would mean paying in more money to a common pot used by others.
 Some question the need for a euro budget at all.

-Leaders asked finance ministers to work out more details of the euro zone budget by June 2019, a deadline that falls shortly after European Parliament elections in May.
+Leaders asked finance ministers to work out more details of the euro zone budget, which would also be open to countries that locked their currency in the Exchange Rate Mechanism II, the euro waiting room, by June 2019, a deadline that falls shortly after European Parliament elections in May.

+They are to work on the basis of the Commission’s proposal from May, which mentioned a structural reform support program that would be worth 25 billion euros and a European Investment Stabilisation Function, with 30 billion euros.

+But in excluding the stabilization use for the budget, the leaders also excluded the Commission’s investment stabilization, officials said, adding this line to the conclusions:

 The leaders were also careful to avoid any direct reference to the other highly controversial topic in the euro zone integration plan, the European Deposit Insurance Scheme (EDIS).